 There was a big lowercase green “e” on a desktop computer stuffed into that rack.
 They didn’t even bother putting it in sideways to try to make it blend in a little.
 Just a minitower sitting centered on a shelf, with standard rackmount machines above and below it.

 Yes, sitting amongst these 5U servers that cost $20,000 and up–apiece–was a $349 consumer electronics staple.
-Who knows what the $399 junker was doing.
+Who knows what the $349 junker was doing.
 Hopefully nothing important.
-I knew people who advocated using desktop-grade PCs as domain controllers to save money, since domain controllers generally shouldn’t be used for anything else, and DCs fail over by their very nature so it’s not a catastrophe if one does happen to fail, but at least they had the decency to use business-class desktop PCs for that purpose.
-Using a $349 Emachine for a domain controller seems to be taking that practice too far.
+I knew people who advocated using desktop-grade PCs as domain controllers to save money, since domain controllers generally shouldn’t be used for anything else, and DCs fail over by their very nature so it’s not a catastrophe if one does happen to fail.
+But at least they had the decency to use business-class desktop PCs for that purpose.
+Using a $349 Emachine for a domain controller takes that practice too far.
 (I wouldn’t recommend that practice today–it’s more cost-effective to put your DCs on virtual machines instead.)

 But I didn’t think of any of that right then.
 No, I went back to my office and told everyone I could find.